gpie3k/cron-expression-parser/README.md

 gradle build
 ```

-Distribution package is created in:
+Distribution package is created in folder:
 ```
 ./build/distributions
 ```